Quasi-eigenstates

 15 vis = tb.Visualizer()

-16 vis.plot_wfc(sample, wfc, scatter=True, site_size=wfc*100, site_color="r",
+16 vis.plot_wfc(prim_cell, wfc, scatter=True, site_size=wfc * 100, site_color="r",

-17 with_model=True, model_style={"alpha": 0.25, "color": "gray"})
+17 with_model=True, model_style={"alpha": 0.25, "color": "gray"},

-In line 8 we define the k-points on which the eigenstates will be calculated, where we consider the
+and the k-points on which the eigenstates will be calculated in line 9-10, where we consider the

 \(\Gamma\) point.
-In line 9 we define a DiagSolver
+In line 11 we call the calc_states

-method in line 10 to get the eigenvalues and eigenstates, as returned in bands
+method to get the eigenvalues and eigenstates,

 and states

-that, we extract the eigenstate at the Fermi level and normalize it in line 12-14.
-To visualize the
+.
+After that, we extract the eigenstate at the Fermi level and

-eigenstate, we create a visualizer from the Visualizer
+normalize it in line 12-14.
+To visualize the eigenstate, we create a visualizer from the Visualizer

 class and call its plot_wfc

+method.
 Note that we must use scatter plot by setting the scatter

-argument to true.
-The eigenstate should be
+to true.
+The eigenstate should be passed as the site_size

 argument, i.e., sizes of scatters will indicate the projection of eigenstate